 The Company accounts for stock-based compensation plans in accordance with ASC 718, Compensation-Stock Compensation, which requires the recognition of expense measured based on the grant date fair value of the stock-based compensation awards.
 Our stock-based awards include stock options, restricted stock units ("RSUs") and phantom shares.
-Stock-based payment awards that are settled in cash are accounted for as liabilities.
 Our stock-based awards have vesting terms that are service-based, performance-based or performance-based with a market condition.